narthur/beeminder-wiki/integrations.md

 ### Boating, Rafting etc.

-- Strava - (miles, kilometres, time, number of activities, calories, effort weighted time) of Canoeing - [official](https://www.beeminder.com/new); can also be combined with other strava activities
-- Strava - (miles, kilometres, time, number of activities, calories, effort weighted time) of Kayaking - [official](https://www.beeminder.com/new); can also be combined with other strava activities
-- Strava - (miles, kilometres, time, number of activities, calories, effort weighted time) of Rowing - [official](https://www.beeminder.com/new); can also be combined with other strava activities
-- Strava - (miles, kilometres, time, number of activities, calories, effort weighted time) of Stand-Up Paddling - [official](https://www.beeminder.com/new); can also be combined with other strava activities
-- Strava - (miles, kilometres, time, number of activities, calories, effort weighted time) of Surfing - [official](https://www.beeminder.com/new); can also be combined with other strava activities
-- Strava - (miles, kilometres, time, number of activities, calories, effort weighted time) of Kitesurfing - [official](https://www.beeminder.com/new); can also be combined with other strava activities
-- Strava - (miles, kilometres, time, number of activities, calories, effort weighted time) of Windsurfing - [official](https://www.beeminder.com/new); can also be combined with other strava activities
+- Strava - (miles, kilometres, time, number of activities, calories, effort weighted time) of Canoeing, Kayaking, Rowing, Surfing, etc. - [official](https://www.beeminder.com/new); can also be combined with other strava activities

 ### Cycling, Biking